Why do Cats Groom Themselves?

 Marking Territory:

-Cats have secant glands on their chin and lips.
-When cats groom humans, they mark humans with scent to indicate they are part of their family.
+Cats have scent glands on their chin and lips, so when they lick you, they’re marking you as part of their family.

 Comfort and Security: